-- See " Manifesto for a Euro political union " - Common corporate tax, fight against tax havens, etc.: EU is perceived by lower social groups as being pro-capital; this needs to be reversed - Common redemption fund for all euro-zone public debts >60% GDP: separate country accounts, but common interest rate - Public-private investment plan in universities, innovation, green technologies - Erasmus: 2 bil.€/y; pub. debt interest payments: 200bil.€/y.
-Is this the right way to prepare 21^c?
-This looks more like 19^c British strategy to reduce debt than post-WW2 pro-growth strategy, when public debt was reduced to zero very fast (inflation, debt restructuring) in order to invest in growth - Does Europe suffer from historical amnesia?
+- See " Manifesto for a Euro political union " - Common corporate tax, fight against tax havens, etc.: EU is perceived by lower social groups as being pro-capital; this needs to be reversed - Common fund for all euro-zone public debts >60% GDP: separate country accounts, but common interest rate - Public-private investment plan in universities, innovation, green technologies - Erasmus: 2 bil.€/y; pub. debt interest payments: 200bil.€/y.
+Is this the right way to prepare 21°?
+This looks more like 19° British strategy to reduce large public debt than post-WW2 pro-growth strategy, when public debt over 200% GDP in Germany and France was reduced to zero very fast (inflation, debt restructuring) in order to invest in growth - Does Europe suffer from historical amnesia?